-Michelangelo Buonarroti (March 6, 1475 – February 18, 1564) died in Rome on 18 February 1564, at the age of almost 89 years.
-On 20 February 1564, Michelangelo’s body is laid in the church of Santi Apostoli in Rome.
+Michelangelo Buonarroti (March 6, 1475 – February 18, 1564) had died in Rome on February 18, 1564, at the age of almost 89 years.
+On February 20, 1564, Michelangelo’s body was placed in the church of the Holy Apostles in Rome.

-Lionardo, the nephew, is organizing the transport of the body in Florence, but fearing that this can be impeded, he hides the body of Michelangelo in a roll of clothes and load it on a cart with other merchandise, the artist’s body arrives in Florence 3 weeks later, on 10 March 1564.
+Lionardo, the grandson, organizes the transport of the body to Florence.
+But fearing that this can be impeded, he hides Michelangelo’s body in a roll of cloths and loads it on a cart with other merchandise.
+The body of the artist will arrive in Florence 3 weeks later, on 10 March 1564.

 The body is deposited in the company of the Assumption (Assunta), behind San Pier Maggiore and two days later it is transported to the Basilica of Santa Croce, at night, by the artists of the Academy, in the midst of an immense crowd, by the light of the torches.